 There’s no denying that we are currently living amid one of the most competitive periods in business history.
 Thanks to rapid technological innovation, companies in every industry are driven to evolve and adapt their business operations to keep up with competitors and meet shifting customer expectations.
 If they don’t, they’ll have little option but to watch as newer, more innovative enterprises disrupt their industry and acquire their customer base.

-One of the hottest trends surrounding this issue in recent times is digital transformation (DX), which is the process of fundamentally changing an organization with technology and culture to improve or replace what existed before.
+One of the hottest trends surrounding this issue in recent times is digital transformation (DX), which fundamentally changes an organization with technology and culture to improve or replace what existed before.
 Incredibly, the digital transformation market was valued at $469.8 billion in 2020.
 The car-buying process is the car-buying process.
 Despite this massive influx of spending, the one-consumer purchasing experience is still lagging behind the new digital revolution.
 For one reason or another,

 the automotive industry has slowly switched to new digital technologies.
 Currently, walk-ins remain the most common form of initial contact consumers have with dealerships (by more than half of car shoppers), and only 6% of car buyers made their purchase online.
 If you own a car dealership, this presents a huge opportunity to take advantage of this lackluster pace and seize a competitive advantage over your rivals.

 DX is necessary for dealerships to stay in business and discover new methods to connect with their consumers.
-If they are to navigate out of the clutches of the pandemic effectively, they must be prepared to make dramatic changes to internal systems and modify their tactics accordingly.
+If they are to effectively navigate out of the clutches of the pandemic, they must be prepared to make dramatic changes to internal systems and modify their tactics accordingly.
 However, suppose you look at it on the bright side.
-In that case, these unique circumstances allow dealerships to digitize their products and services to position themselves for short, medium, and long-term success.
+These unique circumstances allow dealerships to digitize their products and services to position themselves for short-, medium-, and long-term success.

 Enhance the customer buying experience.

 At its core, DX is all about meeting shifting customer demands.
-Thanks to digital technologies, ever more complex goal supply chains, and increased competition, consumers demand more and more from their products and services.
+Thanks to digital technologies, ever-more complex goal supply chains, and increased competition, consumers demand more from their products and services.

 You don’t have to move mountains to gain a more prominent digital presence.
 Here are a few basic steps that can help you start moving in the right direction: